maydemirx/eventemitter/README.md

 function Class() {};

 // the fallowing line inherits your object from Inhedron.EventEmitter
-// and add event mechanism to your object Class.prototype = Inhedron.EventEmitter.prototype;
+// and adds event mechanism to your object Class.prototype = Inhedron.EventEmitter.prototype;

 Class.prototype.someMethod = function() {